 THE HOT SHOTS STORY

 Hot Shots is unlike any sports program you have ever experienced.
-We build girls self-esteem, athletic skills, and sense of belonging in a supportive, fun-filled, non-competitive environment while providing parents a rare opportunity to play, learn and bond with their daughter.
+For the last 22 years, we have built girls’ self-esteem, athletic skills, and sense of belonging in a supportive, fun-filled, non-competitive environment while providing parents a rare opportunity to play, learn and bond with their daughter.

 We use puppets, parachutes, pillow fights and other unique tools to help girls enjoy trying new and often difficult things.
 We play unique, often silly games that appeal to the girls’ imaginations and demonstrate that learning can be fun.
 Girls pretend to be boa constrictors, thieves, or alligators — all in the course of learning soccer skills.